cafeibit/Azure-Data-Engineering/README.md

   *  Scale and Pause compute resources in Azure Synapse Analytics
   *  Manage workloads in Azure Synapse Analytics and Use Azure Advisor to review recommendations
   *  Use dynamic management views to identify and troubleshoot query performance
-* Work with Hybrid Transactional and Analytical Processing Solutions using Azure Synapse Analytics, to perform operational analytics against Azure Cosmos DB using the Azure Synapse Link feature within Azure Synapse Analytics.
+* Work with Hybrid Transactional and Analytical Processing Solutions using Azure Synapse Analytics To perform operational analytics against Azure Cosmos DB using the Azure Synapse Link feature within Azure Synapse Analytics.
+  * Design hybrid transactional and analytical processing using Azure Synapse Analytics
   * To configure and enable Azure Synapse Link to interact with Azure Cosmos DB.
   * To perform analytics against Azure Cosmos DB using Azure Synapse Link.
   * to use the Synapse serverless SQL pools to query the Azure Cosmos DB data made available by Azure Synapse Link.